 When we purchased our hot tub, we became aware of all of the options available and all of the decisions that need to be made.
 Following are some answers to some of the most common questions about hot tub ownership:

-What is the difference between a hot tub, spa, and Jacuzzi?
+What is the difference between a hot tub and a spa?

 When someone refers to the term spa, they are usually referring to an in-ground unit, and it is often part of a pool/spa combination.